Back to Index

 MGMKT-645: Business Strategy (3 hours)

 A capstone course which integrates knowledge of the functional areas to develop and implement policies.
 Business Strategy is concerned with the firm strategies and industry competition in global markets.
-Corequisite: MGMKT 626 Operations Management.
-Prerequisites: FIN 326 Business Finance, MGMKT 327 Organizational Theory and Behavior, MGMKT 330 Basic Marketing and 85 hours completed.
+Prerequisite or Corequisite: MGMKT 626 Operations Management.
+Prerequisites: FIN 326 Business Finance, MGMKT 327 Organizational Theory and Behavior, MGMKT 330 Basic Marketing and senior standing.
 May be taken for honors.

 MGMKT-650: Quality Management (3 hours)